rjbarnet/readthedocs-test/README.rst

-Template for the Read the Docs tutorial
+readthedoc Example for Config File
 =======================================

-This GitHub template includes fictional Python library with some basic Sphinx docs.
+This is an example project which illustrates how readthedoc could be used for documenting a configuration file.

-Read the tutorial here:
+Project was modified from the this tutorial here:

 https://docs.readthedocs.io/en/stable/tutorial/